mazhar-ansari-ardeh/BenchmarkFcns/benchmarkfcns/ackleyn3fcn.markdown

 f(x, y) = -200e^{-0.2\sqrt{x^2 + y^2}} + 5e^{cos(3x) + sin(3y)}
 {% endhighlight %}

+# Acknowledgement
+Yann Chern Jou kindly helped with the correctness of this document and helped discover a bug in the code.

 # See Also:
 * [Ackley Function]({{site.baseurl}}/benchmarkfcns/ackleyfcn)
 * [Ackley N. 2 Function]({{site.baseurl}}/benchmarkfcns/ackleyn2fcn)